-3. Update the hosts file with the host name to access the website locally from the IIS server.
+- Update the hosts file with the host name to access the website locally from the IIS server:

-4. Repeat steps 1-3 for each additional website.
+- Repeat steps 4 through 6 for each additional website.

-Now multiple websites can be accessed using the private IP address locally from the hosts file on the same EC2 Windows Server instance.
-For public access, add the public IP address in your public hosted zone through your web provider or with Amazon Route 53.
+Now your websites can be accessed using the private IP address locally from the hosts file on the same EC2 Windows Server instance.
+For public access, add the public IP address in your public hosted zone through your DNS host provider or with Amazon Route 53.